 The primary source of CrimeRisk was a careful compilation and analysis of the FBI Uniform Crime Report databases.
 On an annual basis, the FBI collects data from each of about 16,000 separate law enforcement jurisdictions at the city, county, and state levels and compiles these into its annual Uniform Crime Report (UCR).
 The latest national crime report can be obtained either from the FBI web site in Adobe Portable Document (PDF) format or can be ordered directly from the FBI.
 While useful, the UCR provides detailed data only for the largest cities, counties, and metropolitan areas.

 The original analysis was undertaken by obtaining detailed jurisdictional level data for the years 1990 through 1996, which were supplemented with 1999 preliminary UCR statistics at the State level and for cities and metropolitan areas where those have been released.
-AGS now uses UCR data from 1998-2006.
-The preliminary 2007 release data was used to balance the models to the latest available data.

 A considerable effort was made to correct a number of problems that are prevalent within the FBI databases, including: